-M36 Molting Policy Hens must not be induced to molt by withholding feed and/or water.
-Auditor note: select only as appropriate: Flocks are not induced to molt.
+Molting Policy Molting Policy Hens must not be induced to molt by withholding feed and/or water. > Auditor note: select only as appropriate: ☐ Flocks are not induced to molt.
 (If flocks are not induced to molt, select this bullet, skip remaining bullets, and mark as "Yes" to this audit item.
 Otherwise, leave unselected and proceed to next bullet.)
-OR Flocks are induced to molt.
-Methods for inducing a molt must not include the withholding of feed and/or water and must meet current recommendations for non-feed and non-water withdrawal molting per the American Veterinary Medical Association (AVMA).
+O Yes OR M36 O No /3 ☐ Flocks are induced to molt.
+O N/A ☐ Methods for inducing a molt must not include the withholding of feed and/or water and must meet current recommendations for non-feed and non-water withdrawal molting per the American Veterinary Medical Association (AVMA).
 Records must be kept of any molting program, and must show that only methods in accordance with the AVMA were used.
-O Yes O No O N/A /3 M37 Mortality Levels During Non-Feed/ Non-Water Withdrawal Molting If the mortality level within a house is in excess of 0.5% in 24 hours for three successive days during the non-feed/ non-water withdrawal molting, a veterinary investigation must be made to determine the cause and if necessary to remedy the problem.
-O Yes O No O N/A /3
+Mortality Levels During Non-Feed/ Non-Water Withdrawal Molting O Yes If the mortality level within a house is in excess of 0.5% in 24 hours for three M37 successive days during the non-feed/ non-water withdrawal molting, a veterinary O No /3 investigation must be made to determine the cause and if necessary to remedy the O N/A problem.
+Backfilling Policy Flocks must not be back-filled to replace mortalities without prior approval from the American Humane Certified program. > Auditor note: select only as appropriate: ☐ Flocks have NOT been back-filled.
+(If flocks have NOT been back-filled as confirmed by a review of records, select this bullet, skip remaining bullets, and mark as "Yes" to this audit item.
+Otherwise, leave unselected and O Yes proceed to next bullet.)
+M38 O No OR ☐ Flocks have been backfilled.
+Documentation is available confirming that the specific instance of back-filling was reviewed and approved by the American Humane Certified program.
+Note: back-filling will only be considered for approval for extreme events such as a natural disaster, disease, or other catastrophes.